By Priyanka Sah

 It is the simple average of a security over a defined number of time periods.

 Moving average crossovers are a common way traders can use Moving Averages.
 A crossover occurs when a faster Moving Average (i.e. a shorter period Moving Average) crosses either above a slower Moving Average (i.e. a longer period Moving Average) which is considered a bullish crossover or below which is considered a bearish crossover.

-Now we will learn how to implement this strategy using Zipline.
+Now we will learn how to implement this strategy using Zipline in Python.
 To import libraries and initialize variables that will be used in the algorithm.

 The code is divided into 5 parts